Raphire/Win11Debloat/README.md

 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
 - Hide the Chat & Widget icons from the taskbar.

-### Or select the 'Custom' option in the menu to customize the script to your needs.
+## Or select the 'Custom' option in the menu to customize the script to your needs

 ## Donate a cup of coffee to support my work

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M5C6UPC)

 ## Usage

 Disclaimer: I believe this script to be completely safe to run, but use this script at your own risk!

-### Easy method:
+### Easy method

 1. [Download the latest version of the script](https://github.com/Raphire/Win10Debloat/archive/master.zip), and extract the .ZIP file to your desired location.
 2. Navigate to the Win10Debloat folder
 3. Double click the 'Run.bat' file to start the script.
 Note: If the console window immediately closes and nothing happens, try the advanced method below.
 4. Accept the windows UAC prompt to run the script as administrator, this is required for the script to function.
 5. A new powershell window will now open, showing the Win10Debloat menu.
 Select either the default or custom setup to continue.

-### Advanced method:
+### Advanced method

 This method gives you the option to run the script with certain parameters to tailor the behaviour of the script to your needs without requiring any user input during runtime, making it quicker and easier to deploy on a large number of systems.

 1. [Download the latest version of the script](https://github.com/Raphire/Win10Debloat/archive/master.zip), and extract the .ZIP file to your desired location.
 2. Open powershell as an administrator.
-3. Enable powershell execution by entering the following command: <code>Set-ExecutionPolicy Unrestricted -Force</code>
+3. Enable powershell execution by entering the following command: `Set-ExecutionPolicy Unrestricted -Force`
 4. In powershell, navigate to the directory where the files were extracted.
-Example: <code>cd c:\\Win10Debloat</code>
+Example: `cd c:\\Win10Debloat`
-5. Enter this into powershell to run the script: <code>.\Win10Debloat.ps1</code>
+5. Enter this into powershell to run the script: `.\Win10Debloat.ps1`
 6. A menu will now open.
 Select either the default or custom setup to continue.

-To run the script without any user input, simply add parameters at the end, example: <code>.\Win10Debloat.ps1 -RemoveApps -DisableBing</code>
+To run the script without any user input, simply add parameters at the end, example: `.\Win10Debloat.ps1 -RemoveApps -DisableBing`

 | Parameter | Description |
 | --------- | ----------- |